The information in this section is for the academic year 2023/2024.

 - Each ward has a key teacher who is responsible for ensuring all pupils on that ward have timetabled lessons and information is shared regarding the pupil’s medical conditions with relevant members of staff.

-- The key teacher completes an ‘All About Me profile‘ to gain an understanding of the pupil’s needs and interests.
-For longer stay pupils the key teacher will contact the pupil’s home school to gather any additional information.
+- The key teacher completes an ‘About Me profile‘ to gain an understanding of the pupil’s needs and interests.
+For longer stay pupils the key teacher can also contact the pupil’s home school to gather any additional information.

 - We teach pupils a broad range of National Curriculum subjects.